How to remain in compliance with medical billing codes with remote monitoring of clinical patients.

 A growing concern amongst providers considering remote monitoring for their clinics is the potential for error in properly billing for RPM services.

+These anxieties, and the ambiguity surrounding how to properly bill for RPM, leads to many clinics missing out on the real and immediate increase in revenue they could benefit from in implementing RPM at their locations.
+While these common fears are understandable, the reality is that RPM program implementation is risk-free with the right third-party provider.
 The best service providers have designed their solutions to keep clinics and doctors safe from potential coding and billing risks.
 These providers, like Accuhealth, provide full-service, turnkey solutions for remote patient monitoring, which remove all liabilities and potential for errors through effective program and platform design.

-Automatically Removing Risk
+Automatically Reducing Risk

 Effective RPM providers design their platforms to be auto-timed, so that services perfectly fit into the time-based coding requirements of RPM.
 This creates a system that makes it impossible to incorrectly bill service provision, as the attestation of time spent on care is completely automatic.